The Best Time To See The Great Migration In Tanzania

 Finding The Best Serengeti Safari Packages For You!

 The Serengeti National Park is one of the most famous national parks in Africa.
 It offers visitors extraordinary wildlife viewing opportunities throughout the year, especially those interested in seeing one of nature’s most amazing spectacles – The Great Migration!
-But in order to find the right Serengeti tour package, you will have to decide what part of this annual journey you want to see.
+But to find the right Serengeti tour package for you, you will have to decide what part of this annual journey you want to see.

 When Does The Great Migration Take Place?